hungsu/quartz/content/notes/PKM.md

 - **Quick capture**.
 Thoughts, words, ideas, come by and disappear so quickly.
 The ability to capture the important ones is crucial.
 This means easy to use tools that are reliable and readily available.
 - **Resurfacing**.
 "I wrote that down somewhere but I can't find it" is the hallmark of a PKM that has failed.
 Notes must be organised in a way that facilitates rediscovery, without being a burden to maintain.
 You may be interested in how [my note organisation system](notes/My%20note%20organisation%20system) achieves this.
 - **Robustness**.
 Good notes should survive the rigour of real life.
 A power outage, a destroyed computer, a company bankrupting.
-This means [backups](notes/backup).
+This means making [backups that work](notes/backup).

 ## Similar things